Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

 1. (`ncn-mw#`) Update boot parameters for a Kubernetes NCN.

+   **NOTE:** If you are following this procedure as part of the multiproduct recipe upgrade, you should only modify NCN worker boot parameters.
+Master and storage NCNs are managed in later stages of the CSM upgrade.

     1. Get the existing `metal.server` setting for the component name (xname) of the node of interest:

         ```bash